 OK, I've registered.
 Now what?

 You will receive an email from RunSignUp with instructions on how to set up your Fundraising page.
 Be sure to tell your family, friends, colleagues and neighbors about the bada$$ event you are doing and how they can help!

 What bike should I bring?

 Virtually any road bike will work, but be prepared to spend all day in the saddle.
-This 100-mile route is 100% pavement, so leave your gravel rigs and mountain bikes at home and go skinny and light.
+This route is 100% pavement, so leave your gravel rigs and mountain bikes at home and go skinny and light.

 What else should I bring?

 While aid stations and self-service stops are every 10-20 miles (bring a credit card/cash for some tasty treats along the way!), we recommend always carrying at least two bottles of water, your favorite energy foods throughout the day, and everything you would need to fix your own flats/mechanicals on course.
 We'll try to help but ultimately you are responsible for your equipment!
 As the course is open roads, with car (and horse) traffic, you must abide by the rules and laws of the road and front/tail lights are recommended.

 The course will be marked as best we can but a GPS device is the best navigation method.
 We do not recommend relying solely on road markings to arrive at the finish and will provide cue sheets.
 As we are venturing into quieter parts of the state, there is no guarantee that you will have cell service for the entirety of the ride, so if you are using your cell phone as a navigation device make sure you have downloaded the course and set your phone to Airplane mode.